Mercedes-Benz Group AG – Annual report – 31 December 2021

 Credit risk

-Credit risk is the risk of economic loss arising from a counterparty’s failure to repay or service debt in accordance with the contractual terms.
-Credit risk encompasses both the direct risk of default and the risk of a deterioration of creditworthiness as well as concentration risks.
+Credit risk describes the risk of financial loss resulting from a counterparty failing to meet its contractual payment obligations.
+Credit risk includes both the direct risk of default and the risk of a deterioration in creditworthiness as well as concentration risks.

 Liquid assets